medied/hive-calendar-app-exercise/README.md

 We've done QA as a team and found several bugs.
 Apologies for lack of description on some of them, we're a bit stretched for time.
 See the bugs below.

-## Event deletion isn't working

-I think it's a UI issue, maybe a back-end one, but really not sure.

 ## Updating an event, then opening modal causes event to reset in background

 Steps to reproduce: